samcottle/notes/dutch.md

 > Hij **heeft** een ui.
 (He has an egg)

-### Z'on vs. zulk/e
+### Zo'n vs. zulk/e vs. zoiets

-Z'on is the singular, zulk/e is the plural.
+Zo'n is the singular (it's an abbreviation of "such an"), zulk/e is the plural.

+Zoiets is "such a thing" or "something like".